iiroj/iiro.fi/README.md

 ## Development

 Development is done locally with a standard [Node.js](https://nodejs.org/en/) install.
-Packages should be installed with [Yarn](https://yarnpkg.com).

 ### Install dependencies
 ```
-$ yarn
+$ npm install
 ```

 ### Start the dev server
 ```
-$ yarn start
+$ npm start
 ```

 ### Lint
 ```
-$ yarn run lint
+$ npm run lint
 ```

 ### Building locally
 ```
-$ yarn run build
+$ npm run build
 ```

 ## Deployment

 The live site, [iiro.fi](https://iiro.fi), is hosted at [Netlify](https://www.netlify.com).

 Every push to the `master` branch of the [canonical repository](https://gitlab.com/iiroj/iiro.fi) sends a webhook to Netlify instructing it to pull the latest HEAD and then deploy the site across its network.
-Netlify will automatically build the site with `yarn run build`.
+Netlify will automatically build the site with `npm run lint && npm run build`.

 You can read more about Netlify's continuous deployment process [here](https://www.netlify.com/docs/continuous-deployment/).